YufenLin/housing_prices_project/README.md

 ## Findings

 Many factors influence the saleprice of homes.
-According to expert opinions (cited below), specifically square footage, porches, and waterfront property increases a home's saleprice.
+According to expert opinions (cited below), specifically square footage, porches, and waterfront property increase a home's saleprice.

 From our model, we have determined that several factors increase the salesprice of a home.